 I know I need to lose weight to be healthy.
 I understand now that my acne is due to an imbalance of hormones and can be controlled if I stay on medication, but I didn’t like the side effects.
 My hair is slowly becoming my favourite feature, when it’s been dyed and is sitting nicely.
 I alternate between glasses and contact lenses, depending on how I feel, but my glasses are finally ones I like and I feel more confident about my rubbish eyesight.
 Finally, I accepted I don’t have to dress for anyone apart from myself.

 This however doesn’t mean I am confident.
 It means that I have great friends who are helping me realise it doesn’t matter what I look like as long as I’m true to myself.
-My confidence was beginning to really build recently, until one person I really look up to for their confidence knocked me back a bit by making a comment about how I only ever talk about TV shows.
-I didn’t tell them at the time that what was said hurt, I don’t intend on telling them that it still hurts.
-However, I’m using their comment to push myself to try new things (she says watching Gogglebox and blogging).
+My confidence has been beginning to build recently.

 Wow those were rather depressing paragraphs, sorry!
 Onto question 2.